 ENGIE’s LNG and LH2 supply chain optimization problem

 Several onshore customers need to be supplied with cryogenic liquid gas, like LNG and LH2, from sources.
 The demand of each client is known for every time step.
-Different transportation means such as vessels or trucks can supply cryogenic liquid gas from sources to customers, possibly using intermediate hubs.
-Each carrier is characterized by its storage capacity and costs and the list of sites that it can visit.
-A tour is a distribution trip starting from a source with full capacity and visiting a certain number of sites, unloading a fraction of the capacity at each site, and finally getting back to the starting source.
-A planning is a set of tours over the horizon.
-The cost of the planning is composed of fixed costs and operating costs.
+Different transportation means, like vessels or trucks, can supply cryogenic liquid gas from sources to customers, possibly using intermediate hubs.
+Each carrier is characterized by its storage capacity, costs, and the list of sites it can visit.
+A tour is a distribution trip starting from a source at full capacity, visiting a certain number of sites, unloading a fraction of its load at each site, and finally getting back to the starting source.
+A schedule is a set of tours over the horizon.
+The cost of the schedule is composed of fixed costs and operating costs.
 The objective is to minimize this cost over a long-term horizon, typically 20 years.

 - Source locations

 - Min/max storage size and associated construction costs

 - Type of carriers with associated construction costs

 - Which periodic routes to supply clients over the long run?

 - What size for site storage?
 What size for carriers?
 How many carriers?

 - Storage level dynamics: no runout, no overflow

 - Carrier/site compatibilities